 Here’s a minute bit of trivia I wasn’t aware of.
-Did you know by birth Denny Hamlin‘s first name is “James”?
-Long-time readers know I’ve pointed this next one out before, but since it’s won me plenty of free mugs in taprooms, what is Dale Earnhardt, Jr.’s middle name?
+Did you know by birth Denny Hamlin‘s first name is James?
+Longtime readers know I’ve pointed this next one out before, but since it’s won me plenty of free mugs in taprooms, what is Earnhardt Jr.’s middle name?
 Actually it’s Dale.
-Like his father before him the driver of the No. 88 car was born “Ralph Dale Earnhardt.”
+Like his father before him, the driver of the No. 88 car was born “Ralph Dale Earnhardt.”

-The contrived excitement of Kevin Harvick‘s assault on the King’s record of “Top-2” finishes is over with, Harvick having finished 8th at Martinsville.
-But I’ve done some digging of my own and have come up with a “Top-2” finishing record that I’d bet the farm will never be broken.
+The contrived excitement of Kevin Harvick‘s assault on the King’s record of top-two finishes is over with, Harvick having finished eighth at Martinsville.
+But I’ve done some digging of my own and have come up with a top-two finishing record that I’d bet the farm will never be broken.
 Since joining the NFL in 1919, the Green Bay Packers have finished first or second in every game they’ve played!

-(Since someone asked, Petty’s Top-2 (and I can’t help giggling everytime I write that) streak also came to an end at Martinsville with a 22nd place finish caused by a “broken rear end”.
+(Since someone asked, Petty’s top-two (and I can’t help giggling every time I write that) streak also came to an end at Martinsville with a 22nd-place finish caused by a broken rear end.
 I thought he was sitting a little funny that day.)

 I’ve also gotten some questions as to what’s going on with NASCAR taking all those tires from teams after a race to be checked out by experts.
 Obviously none of you saw me doodling hot rods in my notebooks back in high school chemistry but here’s what I’m told is going on.
 You’ll remember that given a set volume of gas (in this case as in air or nitrogen, not Sunoco) as heat increases pressure will rise.
 Thus race teams will start their tires out at less than optimum pressures, knowing that air pressure will build up as the tire gets hotter.
 Eventually, tire pressure reaches its optimum, and after that it rises higher than the optimum pressure.